Instant Pot Bone Broth That Gels (Whole30 Bone Broth)

-- It’s self-care in a mug.
-I’ve completely replaced after-dinner drinks with a warm cup of Instant Pot bone broth, which relaxes me before bed and makes me feel amazing in the morning.
-The health benefits do wonders for your body and spirit, too.
+- Warm, soothing, gelatinous bone broth is basically self-care in a mug.
+I’ve completely replaced after-dinner drinks with a warm cup of broth, which relaxes me before bed and makes me feel amazing in the morning.

 Bones – You can play around with the type of bones you use for your bone broth, but I highly recommend using marrow bones and gelatinous bones (like feet!), so you get plenty of gelatin and collagen.
 I prefer these over regular chicken bones, actually.